 It’s important to keep an eye on the prize, think about why we are in the current position we are in, and remember at one time we did have a goal.
 If we are waking up every morning with a negative attitude about going to work then we have not reached our goals.
-Our current situations are only temporary, and we need to remember that, and do something about it before we get stale and overweight from eating too many donuts, and cupcakes leftover in the breakroom.
+Our current situations are only temporary, and we need to remember that, and do something about it before we get stale, and overweight from eating too many donuts, and cupcakes leftover in the break-room.
 The highlight of our work day shouldn’t be free food.
-We can’t blame tight jeans and a muffin top on anyone but ourselves.
+We can’t blame tight jeans, and a muffin top on anyone but ourselves.
 We can’t blame our choices on anyone but ourselves.
-We surely don’t want to suddenly wake up and realize we just spent 20 years working for a company because settling was easier than staying motived.
+We surely don’t want to suddenly wake up and realize we just spent 20 years working for a company because settling was easier than staying motivated.
 Two decades at one place with nothing to show for it except an extra 20 pounds is called giving up.

 Being unhappy is unhealthy.
 If we aren’t happy at work we have to do something about it.
 We can’t blame everything on the company, on that one annoying co-worker, or on the fact that we gained weight from sitting at a desk eating all day.
 Our unhappiness at work will eventually expand into our personal lives, and we don’t want that to happen.
-We should all be smiling when we get out of work because we feel accomplished as if we are contributing to a greater good, and working towards our goals that we once set for ourselves, and sadly right now for some of us might feel like a meager thought, or distant memory.
+We should all be smiling when we get out of work because we feel accomplished as if we are contributing to a greater good, and working towards our goals that we once set for ourselves, and sadly right now for some of us those goals might feel like a meager thought, or distant memory.

 Rather than make excuses, or settling, right now we have to break out of the cubicle, professionally speak up for what we want, and work towards bettering ourselves.
 We can’t sell ourselves short just because complaining is easier than working, and we can’t quit just because, well we aren’t quitters.
-If were unhappy with our current career status we have to keep looking.
+If we’re unhappy with our current career status we have to keep looking.
 We should be putting as much effort into ourselves, physically and mentally as we do into a 40 hour work week.